awslabs/stable-diffusion-aws-extension/docs/en/user-guide/multi-user.md

 1. After the deployment is complete, log in to the web UI.
 At this point, users do not need to enter a username and password.
 Click on the "Amazon Sagemaker" page, enter the API URL and API token, and click on `Update Settings`.
 ![configure](../images/multi_user/multi-user-2.png)

-2. After completing the page configuration and registering the administrator account, you need to manually restart the web UI to apply the API token and administrator account configuration.
-Once the restart is complete, go to the login page and use the administrator username and password to log in.
+2. After completing the page configuration and registering the administrator account, refresh the page and log in using the administrator username and password.
 ![admin login](../images/multi_user/multi-user-3.png)

 3. After a successful login, navigate back to the Amazon SageMaker page, where you will see the user list.